We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Yes.
 The CA/Browser Forum has approved a phased reduction in maximum certificate lifetimes.
 According to SSL.com, certificates already dropped to a 200-day maximum as of March 11, 2026.
 The timeline moves to 100 days by 2027 and 47 days by 2029.

 This will force every organization to adopt automated renewal.
 Manual certificate management can't handle 47-day rotations at scale.
-The 85.6% of certificates already at 90-day lifetimes won't feel much impact since they're already automated.
-The 13% at 100+ days will need to modernize.
+The 86.6% of certificates already at 90-day lifetimes won't feel much impact since they're already automated.
+The 12.2% at 100+ days will need to modernize.
+Our Q1 data already shows this transition in progress: the 100-200 day bracket doubled from 4.1% (Q4 2025) to 8.2% (Q1 2026) as CAs shift issuance away from 200+ day certificates.

 For us, shorter lifetimes mean better data.
 A domain rotating certificates every 47 days gives us 8 data points per year instead of 1 (for annual certs).
 More data points mean we can detect technology stack changes, hosting migrations, and infrastructure upgrades faster.